-- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected) - All accommodation - 7 nights Assam Bengal Navigation Cruise on ABN Charaidew II - All meals - Unlimited drinks during lunch & dinner (Indian-origin beer, wine and soft drinks only) - All sightseeing and entrance fees - All transportation and transfers - English speaking National Escorts (if your group is 10 or more passengers) and Local Guides.
-National Escort will not accompany on the cruise. - Visa fees for Australian passport holders (please see visa section below for further information) - Specialist advice from our experienced travel consultants - Comprehensive travel guides The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.
+- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected) - All accommodation - 7 nights Assam Bengal Navigation Cruise on ABN Sukapha - All meals - Unlimited drinks during lunch & dinner (Indian-origin beer, wine and soft drinks only) - Christmas Eve dinner at the Elgin Nor-Khill Resort, Gangtok - All sightseeing and entrance fees - All transportation and transfers - English speaking National Escorts (if your group is 10 or more passengers) and Local Guides.
+National Escort will not accompany on the cruise. - Visa fees for Australian passport holders (please see visa section below for further information) - Specialist advice from our experienced travel consultants - Comprehensive travel guides

+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.